jnanjekye/python_blogs/how_to_deploy_python_app_to_kubernetes.md

  ## Publishing the container images

- We can publish our python container image to different private/public cloud repositories like dockerhub,  AWS ECR, Google Container Registry, etc. For purposes of this tutorial, we shall use dockerhub.
+We can publish our python container image to different private/public cloud repositories like dockerhub,  AWS ECR, Google Container Registry,etc. For purposes of this tutorial, we shall use dockerhub.

 Before publising the image, we need to tag it to a version.

      docker tag k8s_python_sample_code:latest k8s_python_sample_code:0.1

  Once this is done, push the image to the cloud repository.

   **Push the image to cloud repository**

  Using a docker registry other than dockerhub to store images requires you to add that container registry to the local docker daemon and kubernetes Docker daemons.
 You can look up this information for the different cloud registries.
-We shall use dockerhub in this blog.
+We shall us dockerhub in this blog.

 Execute this docker command to push the image.

       docker push k8s_python_sample_code

 ## Persistent Storage

   Kubernetes supports many persistent storage like AWS EBC, CephFS, GlusterFS, Azure Disk, NFS, etc. I will cover kubernetes persistence storage with cephfs.